debridmediamanager/zurg-testing/README.md

 ## Why zurg?
 Why not X?

 - Better performance than anything out there; changes in your library appear instantly ([assuming Plex picks it up fast enough](./plex_update.sh))
-- You should be able to access every file even if the torrent names are the same so if you have a lot of these, you might notice that zurg will have more files compared to others (e.g. 2 torrents named "Simpsons" but have different seasons, zurg merges all contents in that directory)
 - You can configure a flexible directory structure in `config.yml`; you can select individual torrents that should appear on a directory by the ID you see in [DMM](https://debridmediamanager.com/).
+[Need help?](https://github.com/debridmediamanager/zurg-testing/wiki/Config)
 - If you've ever experienced Plex scanner being stuck on a file and thereby freezing Plex completely, it should not happen anymore because zurg does a comprehensive check if a torrent is dead or not.
 You can run `ps aux --sort=-time | grep "Plex Media Scanner"` to check for stuck scanner processes.
+- zurg guarantees that your library is **always available** because of its repair abilities!

 ## Guides